The best ideas, as they say, are the simplest. And never has this been more true than with this bit of lateral thinking from an MRE group member.

 I, and most others modellers I know, detest troubleshooting track power problems.

 And figuring out which bit of track is causing problems is one of the most tiresome challenges.
 This is especially the case if your layout is any of a fair size.

 Using one of the standard track testers, such a GaugeMaster GM-GM52, is proven but isn’t fun when you have to manually move it around every section of track when you more than a few.

-Stuart Peter Hilton, put his thinking hat on and hooked up a Mini Digital Voltmeter display (available here for those in the US) to the axel on a wagon to create a mobile track tester.
+Stuart Peter Hilton, put his thinking hat on and hooked up a Mini Digital Voltmeter display to the axel on a wagon to create a mobile track tester.
 With a little bit of work, the circuit will fit in both OO and N gauge although you need to consider clearance width for N – 9mm – track.